blackviper30091980-stack/PetStore-API-Testing/test_data/README.md

 Order ID

-valid data:positive integer,unique ID( for creating a new order),existing ID (for retrieving, updating or deliting a order), not null;
+valid data: integer less than or equal to 10,not null

-invalid data: negative integer,letters,special characters,empty value, null.
+invalid data: negative integer,integer more than 10,letters,special characters,empty value,null.

 Ship Date